musamahmoudjingo/musamahmoudjingo/README.md

 ### Hi there 👋

+## To do
+1. Readdress
+2. iNoah
+3. miflix - Fun Netflix clone project
+4. crabscript - Compiler/Interpreter writen in Rust
+5. script++ - Compiler/Interpreter writen in C and C++

 <!--
 **musamahmoudjingo/musamahmoudjingo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.